rainbow-robots/alchemy-community-bot/README.md

 ### The Tech ###

+AlchemyPDXBot was created using:
+* Node.js
+* MongoDB
+* Express
-AlchemyPDXBot was created with Node.js, MongoDB, Express as well as the the following npm packages: *twit* for accessing the twitter api and *swearjar* for ensuring data we were retweeting or saving in our database didn't include inappropriate or crud language.
+* npm packages: *twit* for accessing the twitter api and *swearjar* for ensuring data we were retweeting or saving in our database didn't include inappropriate or crud language.